Chapter 17 : 17- Black and Dark

 “Yeh, when I told him he said he couldn’t wait to see his grandkids.”
 Charlie laughed and that set the mood for the rest of the evening.

 Once the laughter died down and Ginny had enchanted empty dessert plates into the kitchen sink, their stomachs full, they all reclined back in their seats.
 “George,” Angelina said after a few moments of silence.
 “Don’t you think it’s time?”
 George, who Harry assumed unconscious from the amount of steak pie and pudding he’d had, nodded and slowly rose from his chair.
-For a moment Harry thought Angelina had suggested they go home.
-But instead of saying goodbye, George, without saying a word, walked towards the large cupboard that Harry had thought he’d seen him closed and pulled out from it a large rectangular parcel.
+For a moment Harry thought Angelina had suggested they go home but instead of saying goodbye, George, without saying a word, walked towards the large cupboard that Harry had thought he’d seen him closed and pulled out from it a large rectangular parcel.

 “We were saving this for your birthday, but given recent events, we thought you’d find it useful.”
 Ginny said as George placed the parcel in front of Harry and, after a fleeting look around the table, he began to rip off the brown paper.

 As Harry allowed the paper to fall to the floor, he was astounded to see, staring back at him, his deceased God-Father, Sirius Black.
 There was utter silence as Harry looked into the portrait.
 Sirius was sitting in a plump crimson armchair and wearing long jet-black robes.
-The background was a long piece of fabric that rippled like a drawn curtain the full length of the picture; it too was a shade of red though slightly brighter to that of the armchair.
-Sirius was exactly the same as Harry had seen him when he had used the Resurrection Stone.
+The background was a long piece of fabric that rippled like a drawn curtain along the full length of the picture; it too was a shade of red though slightly brighter to that of the armchair.
+Sirius himself was exactly the same as Harry had seen him when he had used the Resurrection Stone nine years previously.
 Tall, well-built, darkly handsome, with long black hair and striking grey eyes that surveyed Harry with pride.

 “S-Sirius” Harry said after a minute or so of taking in the scene.

 “Hello Harry.”
-Said the familiar rough voice.
+Said in a familiar rough voice.

 “There are two portraits.”
 Ginny said.
 “One for here and one for your office.
 Now he’ll be able to tell me when you’re going to be late and plus, we have no real portraits since we got rid of all those old one’s of the Black family.”
 Harry laughed, thinking of how it had been Kreacher who had ended up taking down the screaming portrait of Mrs Black after an argument about where his loyalties lay, though Harry’s eyes were still taking in the contents of the portrait.

 Harry’s eyes flickered open.
 Although he couldn’t remember his dream, a flash of a green light still burned in his mind.
 He lay there, Ginny curled up next to him.
-Although he was trying to fall back to sleep, he wasn’t all that tired.
+Although he was trying to fall back to sleep, he found that he wasn’t all that tired.
 He looked at the clock on the bed side table, his wand and glasses placed right next to it.
 It was half five in the morning.
 As soon as Harry saw his wand, he reached for it and, unable to help himself, thought ‘Accio’ and Lucius’ Minisrty file flew silently out of the inside pocket of Harry’s robes and into his hand.
 Placing his wand back onto his bedside table, he picked up his glasses and opened the file.

 “CALLING ALL AURORS!
 CALLING ALL AURORS!”
 Harry jumped at the sound of his own voice shouting from his robes and, throwing the file to one side, quickly got out of bed, waking Ginny.
 “THIS IS A CODE DARK!
 ALL AURORS TO THE MINISRTY IMMEDIATELY!”
 The voice continued and Harry, his heart now pounding, pulled from his robes, which still had dust on them, his Auror ID card.
 “THIS IS NOT A DRILL!
 CODE DARK!
 ALL AURORS TO THE MINISRTY AT ONCE!”
 The voice was coming from his picture.